Ruiznun/WordMath/README.md

 NEGATIVE,
  --Example --
 12 + 1 - -2 would look like ONETWOPLUSONEMINUSNEGATIVETWO
-result shoudl be 15 or ONEFIVE
+result should be 15 or ONEFIVE